walterjgsp/algorithms/documentation/content/_index.md

 +++
-description = "Repository for algorithms, problems and data structures that I have used.
+description = "Repository for algorithms, problems and data structures that we have used.
 This serves as a reference for everyone interested." title = "Algorithms Repository" draft = false